Michelmilads/Michelmilads/README.md

 - 👋 Hi, I’m @Michelmilads
 - 👀 I’m interested in tech and digital applications
-- 🌱 I’m currently learning C# & .NET while studying to become a Azure Cloud Developer
+- 🌱 I’m mainly a backend developer within C# & .NET with competence within Azure.
 - 💞️ I’m looking to collaborate on different coding projects to learn.
 - 📫 You can reach me at Michel@Shabankareh.se